Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 <a name="IOS9" />
 ##Step 4, iOS 9 Special Considerations

 iOS 9 introduces two new features that may affect your integration with StartApp SDK.
-These features are the **App Transport Security (ATS)** and **Bitcode Setting**.
+These features are the **App Transport Security (ATS)** and **Bitcode**.
 If you are using Xcode 7, please apply the following changes to make sure ads continue to be served on iOS 9 devices.

 ####App Transport Security (ATS)
 iOS 9 includes a new feature called **App Transport Security (ATS)**.
 If you are using Xcode 7, an exception that allows HTTP requests should be added to your app.
 You can read more <a href="https://support.startapp.com/hc/en-us/articles/208639508-IOS-9-and-StartApp-s-iOS-SDK" target="_blank">here</a>.